-English-language education can be applied for by signing up for an aptitude test, which is held in February.
-The aptitude test tests the applicant's English-language skills.
-The applicant is not required to be able to read or write in the aptitude test.
-Learn more about the aptitude tests via hel.fi/welcometoschool.
+English-language education can be applied for by signing up for a language test, which is held in February.
+The language test tests the applicant's English-language skills.
+The applicant is not required to be able to read or write in the language test.
+Learn more about the language tests via hel.fi/welcometoschool.